Niantic, Inc.: Pokémon Go

 In September 2015, it was announced that Niantic had been developing Pokémon Go in partnership with Nintendo and The Pokémon Company for iOS and Android devices.
-Tatsuo Nomura, who joined Niantic in 2015 after he developed the Google Maps: Pokémon Challenge, acted as Director and Product Manager for the game.
+Tatsuo Nomura, who joined Niantic in 2015 after developing the Google Maps: Pokémon Challenge, acted as director and product manager for the game.

-The game was initially released in Australia, New Zealand, and the United States in July 2016 (and released to the rest of the world throughout the remainder of 2016), where it became an overnight global phenomenon, significantly increasing the use and visibility of augmented reality technology.
-In addition to topping app store charts in most regions, Apple Inc. announced that Pokémon Go had become the most downloaded app in a first week ever, which was topped by Super Mario Run later that year.
-Reports indicated that users were spending more time on Pokémon Go than on Facebook, Twitter, Snapchat, Tinder, and Instagram.
-In one month, Pokémon Go was downloaded more than 100 million times, with daily revenues exceeding $10 million.
-Exactly two months after its launch, at Apple's September keynote, John Hanke announced that Pokémon Go exceeded 500 million downloads worldwide and that players around the world had walked over 4.6 billion kilometers.
-By December, it was announced that the kilometer distance achieved in September had nearly doubled to over 8.7 billion kilometers, meaning that players had collectively walked further than the distance to Pluto.
+Pokémon Go was released in Australia, New Zealand, and the United States in July 2016, and received a staggered rollout in other countries throughout the remainder of 2016.
+The game became an overnight global phenomenon, significantly increasing the use and visibility of augmented reality technology.
+In addition to topping app store charts in most regions, Apple Inc. announced that Pokémon Go had become the most downloaded app in its first week ever, only to be surpassed by Super Mario Run later that year.
+Multiple reports indicated that users spent more time on Pokémon Go than on popular social media applications such as Facebook, Twitter, Snapchat, Tinder, and Instagram.
+In one month, Pokémon Go was downloaded more than 100 million times, and the game's daily revenues soon exceeded $10 million.

+Two months after the game's launch, John Hanke announced at Apple's September keynote that Pokémon Go had exceeded 500 million downloads worldwide, and that players around the world had collectively walked over 4.6 billion kilometers.
+By December, it was announced that this distance had nearly doubled to over 8.7 billion kilometers, meaning that players had collectively walked further than the distance from Earth to Pluto.
 By the end of February 2017, Pokémon Go had surpassed over 650 million downloads.
-During Pokémon Gos Adventure Week in-game promo in May 2017, Niantic announced that players had collectively walked over 15.8 billion kilometers, roughly the distance from Earth past the edge of the Solar System.
+During Pokémon Gos Adventure Week in-game promo in May 2017, Niantic announced that the game's players had collectively walked over 15.8 billion kilometers, roughly the distance from Earth to the edge of the Solar System.
 On June 8, 2017, it was revealed that Pokémon Go had been downloaded over 750 million times globally.
-In 2019, it was revealed that Pokémon Go had been downloaded over 1 billion times.
+In 2019, Pokémon Go crossed the 1 billion threshold for total downloads.

-Like Ingress, Pokémon Go has a similar approach to monetization.
-The game has two main revenue streams, in-app purchases and regional partnerships.
-To date, Pokémon Go has established several partnerships around the globe among which include Verizon and Starbucks in the United States, Reliance Jio in India, SoftBank, 7-Eleven in Japan, and McDonald's in Canada.
+The game's two primary revenue streams are in-app purchases and regional partnerships.
+Pokémon Go has established several partnerships with major companies across the globe, including Verizon and Starbucks in the United States, Reliance Jio in India, SoftBank and 7-Eleven in Japan, and McDonald's in Canada.

 Pikmin Bloom

-On October 26, 2021, Nintendo and Niantic announced the launch of a brand new smartphone app for the franchise Pikmin called Pikmin Bloom.
-The project is an AR-based adventure in the real world that aims to make walking fun with the little creatures named Pikmin.
-This app is the first developed by Niantic's Tokyo division, established in 2018.
-The app was released worldwide on November 2, 2021, following a series of soft launches the previous week.
+On October 26, 2021, Nintendo and Niantic announced the launch of a new smartphone app for the Pikmin franchise called Pikmin Bloom.
+The project is an augmented reality-based adventure set in the real world that incorporates small creatures named Pikmin.
+The app was the first developed by Niantic's Tokyo division, established in 2018.
+Pikmin Bloom was released worldwide on November 2, 2021, following a series of soft launches over the course of the previous week.